Ecwid/ecwid-api-docs/includes/_customers.md

 taxId | string | Customer tax ID taxIdValid | boolean | `true` if customer tax ID is valid, `false` otherwise taxExempt | boolean | `true` if customer is tax exempt, `false` otherwise.
-[Learn more](https://support.ecwid.com/hc/en-us/articles/213823045-How-to-handle-tax-exempt-customers-in-Ecwid)
+[Learn more](https://support.ecwid.com/hc/en-us/articles/213823045-How-to-handle-tax-exempt-customers-in-Ecwid) acceptMarketing | boolean | `true` if customer has accepted email marketing and you can use their email for promotions.
+If value is `false`, you can't use this email for promotions

 #### Person
 Field | Type  | Description